Holiday Manners Matter

 Walk it Out

 For starters, make sure your dog gets plenty of exercise on the day of the event.
 A dog who has worked will ultimately be happier during any festivity you host.
 Take an extra-long walk before anyone comes over or throw the ball a few more times than you might normally that day.
-Naturally, if your dog is tuckered out from playing, they will be too exhausted to overwhelm your guests with their energy.
+Naturally, if your dog is tuckered out from playing, it will be too exhausted to overwhelm your guests with their energy.

 Use Your Training

-Ultimately, don’t forget to use all of your Off-leash K9 Training commands!
+Ultimately, don’t forget to use all of your Off-Leash K9 Training commands!
 Here are a few examples of how you can use all of the basics to make your pup the perfect party guest:

 - Start by using “Off” to keep your dog from barking at the doorbell or jumping on your guests as they walk in.
 Bonus if you can throw a nice bow on them and have them “Sit” or “Extended Sit,” working as the Official Party Greeter.
 We don’t want any dusty pawprints on fancy outfits!

 - “Off” is also perfect to prevent any counter surfing, both while you are cooking or while guests walk through your buffet dinner setup.
+This article teaches you more about the “off” command, including videos on how to teach your dog from jumping on people or onto furniture.

 - Use “Down” and “Extended Down” to keep your pup in a location away from the commotion, and “come” when they’re calm and ready to introduce themselves to the party guests.

 - “Place” and “Extended Place” are perfect to keep them calm, and away from any busy activity that might be overwhelming for both your dog or your guests.
 It’s also a good one to use if your dog is trying to be a vacuum cleaner under the table where kiddos might drop some crumbs.
+Learn more about everyday situations made so much easier with the “place” command here.

 Crates are A-OK

-Finally, when there is just too much overwhelm, it’s okay to settle your dog into their crate.
+Finally, when there is just too much overwhelm, it’s okay to settle your dog into its crate.
 Remember, “crate training takes advantage of your dog’s natural instincts to seek out a comfortable, quiet and safe place when the environment around them becomes too loud or overwhelming” (Humane Society).
 It isn’t a punishment, it’s just a way to maintain some semblance of order.

 And that’s all it takes!
 Just a few easy steps and you and your dog will be full of holiday cheer.
 Too bad we don’t have such an easy cheat sheet for how to handle your in-laws, huh?